sirisian/ecmascript-types/random.md

 prng.random(a, -1, 1);
 ```

+### Web Workers

+Sharing seeded random across Web Workers isn't allowed.
+Using an atomic index into an array would work.
+Or each thread just creates its own seeded random and uses that.

 ### WIP

 Extracting state to save is still up for debate.
 I'd think a standardized ```[]<uint8>``` array of binary data would be sufficient for each PRNG method.
 Basically just need a way that works as nobody is inspecting it probably.